Golf's Official Rain Delay Rules

 There are two types of play stoppage on the PGA Tour, which is also the same for any USGA sanctioned event.

-1. Normal Suspension: Players have the option to either stop play or finish the hole they are playing.
+- Normal Suspension (three consecutive sounds): Players have the option to either stop play or finish the hole they are playing.
 Normal suspensions are most common when dealing with darkness or prolonged rain without lightning.
-In stroke play, players may make their own individual decision as to whether or not they want to finish the hole.
+Three consecutive air horn sounds signal a normal suspension.
+In stroke play, players may make their own individual decision whether or not to finish the hole.
 Some players in a group may finish the hole while others may elect to stop immediately.
 In match play, if one opponent elects to stop, both players in the match must stop.
 If a group is between two holes when a normal suspension begins, they may not begin the next hole.

 Play Suspension

-When play is suspended during the middle of a match or a tournament, the player is allowed to pick their ball up from the course.
+When play is suspended a match or a tournament, the player is allowed to pick their ball up from the course.
 However, they must mark their place with a specific marker so they know exactly where the ball was when play stopped.
 If wind, rain, or other weather conditions move the marker, the player must put the ball back in its original position.

 If a player sees lightning or the committee reports lightning, the player can leave the course immediately without picking up their ball or marking it.
 If the ball is missing or has moved when play resumes, the player must return it to its original position as best they can without penalty.